-104. At its second session, the Committee adopted the World Heritage Emblem which had been designed by Mr. Michel Olyff.
+- 122. At its second session, the Committee adopted the World Heritage Emblem which had been designed by Mr. Michel Olyff.
 This emblem symbolizes the interdependence of cultural and natural properties: the central square is a form created by man and the circle represents nature, the two being intimately linked.
 The emblem is round, like the world, but at the same time it is a symbol of protection.
 The Committee decided that the two versions proposed by the artist (see Annex 2) could be used, in any colour, depending on the use, the technical possibilities and considerations of an artistic nature.
-In practice however, the second version is usually preferred by States Parties and has been used by the Secretariat for promotional activities.

-- 105. Properties included in the World Heritage List should be marked with the emblem which should, however, be placed in such a way that it does not visually impair the property in question. - 106.
+The emblem should always carry the text "World Heritage.
+Patrimoine Mondial".
+The space occupied by "Patrimonio Mundial" can be used for its translation into the national language of the country where the logo is to be used. - 123.
+Properties included in the World Heritage List should be marked with the World Heritage emblem jointly with the UNESCO logo, which should, however, be placed in such a way that they do not visually impair the property in question. - 124.
 States Parties to the Convention should take all possible measures to prevent the use of the emblem of the Convention and the use of the name of the Committee and the Convention in their respective countries by any group or for any purpose not explicitly recognized and approved by the Committee.
-The World Heritage emblem should, in particular, not be used for any commercial purposes unless specific authorization is obtained from the Committee. - 107.
+The World Heritage emblem should, in particular, not be used for any commercial purposes unless specific authorization is obtained from the Committee. - 125.
 The name, symbol or depiction of a World Heritage site, or of any element thereof, should not be used for commercial purposes unless written authorization has been obtained from the State concerned on the principles of using the said name, symbol or depiction, and unless the exact text or display has been approved by that State and, as far as possible, by the national authority specifically concerned with the protection of the site.
 Any such utilization should be in conformity with the reasons for which the property has been placed on the World Heritage List.